meshcloud/unipipe-service-broker/cli/README.md

 Commands:

-  completions          - Generate shell completions. list         [repo]  - Lists service instances status stored in a UniPipe OSB git repo. show         [repo]  - Shows the state stored service instance stored in a UniPipe OSB git repo. transform    [repo]  - Transform service instances stored in a UniPipe OSB git repo using the specified handlers. update       [repo]  - Update status of a service instance or binding stored in a UniPipe OSB git repo. generate             - Generate useful artifacts for working with UniPipe OSB such as catalogs, transform handlers, CI pipelines and more.
+  completions                - Generate shell completions. list         [repo]        - Lists service instances status stored in a UniPipe OSB git repo. show         [repo]        - Shows the state stored service instance stored in a UniPipe OSB git repo. transform    [repo]        - Transform service instances stored in a UniPipe OSB git repo using the specified
+                                handlers.
+  update       [repo]        - Update status of a service instance or binding stored in a UniPipe OSB git repo. generate                   - Generate useful artifacts for working with UniPipe OSB such as catalogs,
+                                transform handlers, CI pipelines and more. upgrade                    - Upgrade is only supported when unipipe cli was installed via "deno install".
+  browse       [repo]        - Interactively browse and manipulate a UniPipe OSB git repo. terraform    [repo]        - Runs Terraform modules located in the repository’s terraform/<service_id> folder
+                                for all tenant service bindings.
+A TF_VAR_platform_secret env variable must be
+                                set to provide the secret of the service principal that will be used for applying Terraform. git          <cmd> [repo]  - Runs Git pull/push commands resiliently.
+It takes care of retrying and rebasing if needed to make sure a push will be successful.
 ```

 ## Using unipipe cli in a CI/CD pipeline